Latin Name: Prunus pensylvanica

 Overview: 'Crimson' pin cherry seed strain is adapted to cold temperate dry climates.
 A pioneer plant quickly colonizing sites this seed strain produces small edible tart cherries.

 Fruits: A round single-seeded bright red cherry.
-About 20 seeds per gram.
+About 150 seeds.

 SEED TREATMENT / SOWING